-Topic: Recruitment efforts of Racial/Ethnic Minority and Underserved population in Clinical Trials: A comprehensive review of cultural humility, cultural responsiveness and cultural competency approaches.
+PM494: Recruitment efforts of Racial/Ethnic Minority and Underserved population in Clinical Trials Semester here for student name here

 Instructors: Amina Alio, PhD.

 Course Description: This is an independent study course, designed to provide the student with knowledge and understanding of how cultural competency, humility and responsiveness have been used in the literature to address cancer health disparities.
 Specifically how those theoretical frameworks have been applied in addressing disparities in recruiting minority and underserved in clinical trials and research in general.
 The study will also help the student with the knowledge and skills of conducting systematic review of literature.
 Finally, the study will help equip the student with the skills of developing and submitting of manuscript for publication.
 The content and schedule for the course will be self-guided and there will be no textbook.
 Various scientific and public health databases (PubMed, MEDLINE, CINAHL etc.) will be searched for the purpose of the literature review.
 The student will meet with the instructors regularly, either in person, by phone or via electronic means.